Atarilab/ATARI_2DOF_Drawing_Bot/README.md

 ## Includes
 First of, import the api and the predefined shapes via:
 ```
-from drawing_bot_api import Drawing_bot
+from drawing_bot_api import DrawingBot
 from drawing_bot_api import shapes
 ```

 ## Intialisation
-To communication with the robot you need to create an instance of the `Drawing_bot` class:
+To communication with the robot you need to create an instance of the `DrawingBot` class:
 ```
-drawing_bot = Drawing_bot() # Creates an instance with default parameters
+drawing_bot = DrawingBot() # Creates an instance with default parameters
 ```
-Parameters:
+Arguments:
 - unit: Changes the unit used to describe the robots position within the working area (default: 'mm') \
   options:
   * millimeter: 'mm'